 Rinks will be cleared of snow as soon as possible, but not until the snow has stopped falling.
 Clearing sidewalks is the number one priority after a snowfall.
 There are shovels at the rinks if skaters want to clear the snow off the ice.
 It is not the responsibility of the rink attendant to clear the rinks ; they are responsible for keeping the warming house entrance and exit clear of snow.

-All skating rinks are cleaned and surfaced every other day, weather permitting.
+All skating rinks are cleaned and surfaced as staff, time, and weather permits.
 Rinks cannot be surfaced during the following conditions: